 - Shuttle Tankers.
 Shuttle tankers during offloading of FPSOs.

-The first DP system was set in use in 1961 (‘Eureka’).
-Nowadays, there are over 1000 DP-capable vessels and DP is consider indispensable for deep-water operations.
+The first DP system was installed in 1961 on the vessel ‘Eureka’.
+Nowadays (2022), there are over 1000 DP-capable vessels and DP is consider indispensable for deep-water operations.

 1.3.
 Pros and Cons of using Dynamic Positioning

 Dynamic Positioning is not always the best of the most economical option.
 Mooring lines are usually a better option for shallow water or for operation that do not require frequent relocation of the vessel (e.g. drilling at shallow water, diving operations in shallow waters).
 On the other hand DP is the best option for deep water operations, for congested seabeds and in situations where to vessel needs to relocated frequently

 - Quick and easy positioning and maneuverability of the vessel.
 No need for mooring lines, tugs boats and time consuming anchor handling operations.

 - Offshore operations can take place in ultra-deep waters were mooring lines are difficult to installed.

 - Easy to change location or weather vane in order to avoid the effects of bad weather.
 Quick disconnect and sail away in case of emergency.

 - Very safe when working in congested seabeds with many pipelines, mooring lines from other vessels or subsea structures such as manifolds, wellheads, risers etc.